How to Generate Leads in 6 Steps (+ Free Template)

 Trade Shows | Relatively expensive | Sales skills and excellent marketing materials | ✓ | ✓ |

-Pro tip: Utilizing these different tactics and channels will help you acquire leads.
+Pro tip: Utilizing these tactics and channels will help you acquire leads.
 However, remember that quality leads are always better than a long list of names that might not convert to customers.
-Read our guide on the BANT sales method to qualify your incoming leads.
+Read our guide on the BANT sales method to learn about the best ways to qualify your incoming leads.

 3. Execute Your Tactic

-Executing the tactic with solid messaging and communication is just as important as choosing the right one—whether it is offline or online lead generation.
-Based on the target audience, each tactic will determine what the message is, how it’s sent, and where.
-For example, when cold calling, the message is an introductory elevator pitch, using some type of cold calling script over the phone.
+The third step to generate sales leads is executing your tactic.
+Doing this with solid messaging and communication is as important as choosing the right one—offline or online lead generation.
+Based on the target audience, each tactic will determine the message, how it’s sent, and where.
+For example, when cold calling, the message is an initial elevator pitch using a cold calling script over the phone.

 For content marketing, the message is the topic or main point within the content delivered, which a lead can consume by visiting your website or social media channel.
-Trade shows involve using branded items, posters, and signs to deliver your message.
-Educational seminars or webinars require a choice of location (online or offline), development of audience-valued content, and a call to action that ties back to your business’ unique value proposition or offerings.
+Trade shows use branded items, posters, and signs to deliver your message.
+Educational seminars or webinars require a choice of location (online or offline), the development of audience-valued content, and a CTA that ties back to your business’s unique value proposition or offerings.

 One last thing to consider for the execution stage is whether or not you want to do it in-house or use a contractor.
-For example, cold calling and introduction emails can be conducted on behalf of your business by a lead generation company.
+For example, a lead generation company can conduct cold calling and introduction emails on behalf of your business.

 Similarly, creating content or ads, designing pages on your website, and managing social media can also be contracted out to marketing agencies or freelancers.
 While it may be more expensive, the return on investment (ROI) of outsourcing tactics to experts may be well worth the cost.

 Pro tip: If you don’t have in-house resources to create content and design ads, you can outsource freelancers from platforms like Upwork and Fiverr.
-These platforms have a large pool of talent that can provide you with professional-looking output.
-You can also check out our guide on the best websites to hire freelancers for more options.
+These platforms have a large talent pool that can provide professional-looking resources.
+Check out our guide on the best websites to hire freelancers for more options.

-No matter what tactics are used or whether tactic execution is done in-house or outsourced to another firm, it needs to be followed by a call to action (CTA).
-An effective CTA gets the prospect to show they are interested and become a qualified lead.
-Below are some examples of initiating a call to action based on the tactic employed:
+The next step on how to generate sales leads is initiating a CTA.
+No matter what tactics are used or whether the tactic execution is done in-house or outsourced to another firm, it must be followed by a CTA.
+A compelling CTA gets the prospect to show they are interested and become a qualified lead.
+Below are some examples of initiating a CTA based on the tactic employed:

 ---|---|